7 Safari Destinations That Should Top Your Family Travel Wish List

 Amboseli is truly an oasis in the dry savannah, decorated with emerald-green, perennial swamps beneath the towering Kilimanjaro.
 This park is the best place in Africa to see elephants in dense concentrations.

 Amboseli has several lodges and safari camps.
-A couple noteworthy locations: Satao Elerai, in its own private conservancy close to the Tanzanian border offering dramatic views of Kilimanjaro, and Porini Amboseli Camp in the wilderness of Selenkay Conservancy, north of the park offering bush walks and uncrowded game viewing.
+A couple of noteworthy locations: Satao Elerai, in its own private conservancy close to the Tanzanian border offering dramatic views of Kilimanjaro, and Porini Amboseli Camp in the wilderness of Selenkay Conservancy, north of the park offering bush walks and uncrowded game viewing.

 © Timbuktu Travel